DataTalksClub/machine-learning-zoomcamp/05-deployment/04-flask-deployment.md

      return jsonify(result)  ## send back the data in json format to the user
      ```
    - The whole code above is available in this link: [churn_serving.py](https://github.com/alexeygrigorev/mlbookcamp-code/blob/master/chapter-05-deployment/churn_serving.py)
-   - At last run your code.
+   - Finally, run your code.
 To see the result we can't use a simple request in web browser, because we are expecting a `POST` request in our app.
 We can run the code below to **post** customer data as `json` and see the response
    - ```python
      ## a new customer informations
      customer = {